Sibz/CustomWorldBootstrap/README.md

 ### Options
 The follow properties can be set:

-* CreateDefaultWorld - Default true, set false to disable default world creation.
+* **CreateDefaultWorld** - Default true, set false to disable default world creation.
+In doing so automatic updates will not work.
+If you need automatic updates, you need a default world that effectively shares the base system groups.
+* **DefaultWorldName** - Default "", set to the name of another world to make it the new default world.
+The new default world will only have base system groups and buffer systems.
+The standard "Default World" will not be created.
-* WorldOptionList - List of world options.
+* **WorldOptionList** - List of world options.
 This can be left empty.
 Worlds will be created with default options upon detection of the use of CreateInWorld Attribute.
 If you need a world with no systems, it needs to be specified here.

 ```csharp